swayamsankar/Daily_Task_Tracker/README.md

 | Fonts | Syne (display) + DM Sans (body) — Google Fonts |

 ---
+## 👨‍💻 Developed By

+**Swayam Sankar Nayak**

+## ⭐ Support & Feedback

+If you find this project useful, please ⭐ star the repository on GitHub.

+Feel free to try it out and share your feedback — good ratings and suggestions are always appreciated!

+---

 ## 📄 License

 MIT © 2026 TaskSway